Fees and Finances

 Financial Help for Students Aged 16 to 18

-- You are a disabled young person and in receipt of both the Employment and Support Allowance (ESA) and the Disability Living Allowance (DLA)
+- Are disabled and receive both Employment Support Allowance (ESA) and Disability Living Allowance (DLA) in your own name

 - Job Seekers Allowance (JSA)